Last Updated on March 11, 2021 by Julia Wilson

 These microscopic parasites live in cells within the lining of the intestines.
 The most common symptom is diarrhea.
 Left untreated, the animal becomes extremely weak and dehydrated.
 Fortunately, coccidiosis is treatable.
 Drugs such as sulfadimethoxine (Albon) and trimethoprim-sulfadiazine (Tribrissen) are effective in the treatment and prevention of coccidia.
 However, these drugs do not kill the parasites, but rather inhibit reproduction – elimination of coccidia from the intestine is slow.

 Mites take up residence in a cat’s ear canals.
 As they feed, they cause intense itching.
-A cat suffering from an infestation of ear mites scratches behind her ears often and is seen violently shaking her head on a regular basis.
+A cat suffering from an infestation of ear mites scratches behind her ears often and is seen violently shaking her head regularly.
 If you look inside her ears, you will see dark flecks that resemble coffee grounds – these are the mites’ droppings.
 If you suspect ear mites, contact your veterinarian.

 There are several effective treatments for ear mites, such as Fipronil (Frontline) and Selamectin (Revolution).
 Ear mites are easily treated with eardrops but are very contagious to other cats.
 If you have a multi-cat household, isolate the infected cat as soon as possible.
 Ear mites are not transmitted from cats to humans.